hashicorp/consul/website/source/docs/agent/http/query.html.markdown

 "geo-db-customer-master" for `${match(0)}`, "customer" for `${match(1)}`, and "master" for `${match(2)}`.
 If the regular expression doesn't match, or an invalid index is given, then `${match(N)}` will return an empty string.

+See the [query debug](#debug) endpoint which is useful for testing interpolations and determining which query is handling a given name.

 Using templates it's possible to apply prepared query behaviors to many services with a single template.
 Here's an example template that matches any query and